0vj/TelegramMastodonNotifier/README.md

 # TelegramMastodonNotifier
-Sender of Mastadon notifications to Telegram
+Sender of Mastodon notifications to Telegram